Donkey Kong Country 2: Gameplay

 At the end of each level, the player must land on a target pad from a certain height for a chance to earn one of a series of quickly changing rewards, such as an extra life balloon.

 Donkey Kong Country 2: Diddy's Kong Quest is a 2D side-scrolling platformer in which the player controls either Diddy Kong or his girlfriend Dixie Kong through 52 varying levels over eight different worlds.
 The main objective of the game is to rescue Donkey Kong from King K. Rool.
 The game features a wide number of enemies, which include land-based reptilian Kremlings, rats, porcupines, bees, and vultures.
 Enemies in underwater sections include pufferfish, stingrays, starfish, and piranhas.
 Each world culminates with a boss fight, which is required to be defeated in order to progress to the next world.
 The player-characters can defeat most hostiles by jumping on them, cartwheeling through them, or throwing a barrel or other throwable objects at them.
 When hit by an enemy, the active character runs away and control will switch to the other character.
 The player can reclaim their partner from barrels marked DK.
 If both characters die, the player will lose a life and will restart from either the beginning of the level or from the last checkpoint, which comes in the form of a star-painted barrel.
 If the player loses all of their lives, the game will end with a Game Over.

-Diddy and Dixie have unique attributes; Diddy is more agile and will run faster, whereas Dixie has a higher jump and can spin her hair in order to glide.
+Diddy and Dixie have unique attributes; Diddy is more agile and will run faster, whereas Dixie has a higher jump and can spin her hair to glide.
 The player can pick up the other character and throw them in any direction, similar to barrels.
 The game features "animal friends", which returns from its predecessor.
 Playable animals include Squitter the spider, Rambi the rhino, Rattly the snake, Enguarde the swordfish, and Squawks the parrot.
 These animals have unique abilities, such as Rambi's ability to charge at enemies, Squawks' ability of flight and spitting eggs, and Rattly's ability to jump to extreme heights.